decaf-dev/obsidian-dataloom/README.md

 When wrap overflow is disabled the text will cut off at the column width and create an ellipsis (...)

 ## Plugin Settings

-### Table Definition Folder

-The table definition folder is the folder that contains the table definition files for all tables in your vault.
-The default value is `_notion-like-tables`.
-You may change this value to any valid folder name.
-If the folder has not yet been created, the folder will be created on the first table load.

 ## Undoing Changes